 May God be merciful to us and enable us to grow in our love for our brothers and sisters, and may our churches be families that nurture growth and display God’s glory to the watching world.

-Jonathan George serves as a pastoral staff with Satya Vachan Church, Lucknow.
+Jonathan George serves as an elder at Satya Vachan Church, Lucknow.
 He is married to Hina, and they have a son and a daughter